 Call The New York State Department of Health 1-800-206-8125 or email them at managedcarecomplaint@health.ny.gov.

-Mount Sinai has been working in good faith since the spring to reach a fair, responsible agreement before our contracts expired.
+Mount Sinai has been working in good faith since the spring to reach a fair, responsible agreement, but Anthem has not been willing to work with us.
 We remain ready to reach a responsible agreement that protects patients’ access to the physicians and services they know and trust.
-Although Anthem has reengaged discussions after our contract ended, they offered a proposal that was materially worse than the one they withdrew in November.
-We cannot move forward toward a resolution if Anthem is moving backward.

 Anthem’s public claims that Mount Sinai is demanding “50 percent higher rates” are flatly false.
 This is a manufactured talking point designed to distract from the real issues in this negotiation.
-We requested single-digit annual increases over a three-year period.
+We are still requesting only single-digit annual increases over a three-year period.

 Anthem pays Mount Sinai up to 35 percent less than other leading New York health systems, even though Mount Sinai is second to none in the quality and complexity of the care we provide.
 We have asked only for reasonable adjustments that would begin to narrow—not eliminate—this gap.
 Even with our requested increases, Mount Sinai will still cost less than the other leading systems in Anthem’s network.